 When do you serve a hot chocolate charcuterie board?

-You really can serve a hot chocolate board at any time of the year but mine is a holiday-themed one.
 If you want to make one for a winter theme, then select white coffee mugs and desserts, and treats that are not in a red and white color scheme.
-I love the idea of switching it all up and making one for the different seasons.

 I also think these would be fun to go along with breakfast or any time in the evening next to the fire.
 Dare I even say you could take an assortment camping for a fun and hard-earned treat after a hike.